 Gladiolus Fabric — Shi Yang Jin （十样锦）

-Afterwards, writing love poems using her exquisite paper became quite popular among noble women.
+Afterward, writing love poems using her exquisite paper became quite popular among noblewomen.
 This color then is the representative of innocent love.

 Wine Flush — Tuo Yan (酡颜)

-This is the color of flush on cheeks, after someone has drank wine.
-Gradually, it is also used to describe charming shy blush of women.
+This is the color of flush on cheeks after someone has drunk wine.
+Gradually, it is also used to describe the charming shy blush of women.

 Peach Blossom Red — Tao Hong (桃红)